peterino2/NeonWood/README.md

 and allow the game programmers to implement systems for their specific game that crunch data for their specific game.

+That is, the engine should be just a framework for your core programmming team to specify their runtime and data requirements.

 ## Libraries and packages used